Reign’s Michelle Betos made her return from injury at NWSL Challenge Cup — if only her father could have seen it

 Against the Utah Royals FC on Wednesday, Michelle in her new jersey was her vintage, fearless self in goal.
 The viewer may have winced at her diving for a shot attempt in the opening half, but medically cleared last winter to play, there was no hesitation in Betos because she already tested the Achilles while training in Montana in June.

 Utah peppered Betos with 11 shots, the keeper coming up with five saves to help her side collect the 1-0 win in the tournament.
-The Bold (1-1-1) play their final preliminary-round match Monday at 9:30 a.m. against Cascadia rival Portland Thorns FC (0-1-2).
+The Bold (1-1-1) play its final preliminary-round match Monday at 9:30 a.m. against Cascadia rival Portland Thorns FC (0-1-2).

 The game will stream on CBS All Access from Zions Bank Stadium in Herriman, Utah, a suburb of Salt Lake City.